jerry0317/JYMoleculeTool-Swift/README.md

 - Bond angle tolerance ratio (Optional)
   - You'll be prompted to enter a desired value if you want to customize the tolerance ratio used in bond angle filters.
 Only values between 0 and 1 are allowed.
   - The default value is 0.1.
-- Rounded digits after decimal (Optional)
+- Rounded digits of positions after decimal (Optional)
   - You'll be prompted to enter a desired value if you want to customize the number of digits preserved after rounding the position vector of the atoms.
 The rounding level is suggested to be significantly smaller than the major component(s) of the position vector.
   - The default value is 2.
+- Trim level of positions in angstrom (Optional)
+  - You'll be prompted to enter a desired value if you want to customize the trim level used to trim down the component of the position vector of an atom to zero if the absolute value of that component is less than the trim level.
+The trim level is suggested to be siginificantly smaller than the major component(s) of the position vector.
+  - The default value is 0*.
+    - *Note that even the trim level is set to be zero, trimming down still happens based on the rounded digits after decimal.
+For example, if the rounded digits after decimal is set to be 2, then any position with absolute value less than 0.005 will be "trimmed down" to zero.

 ### Discussion

 As tested on computation-capable platforms, for molecules containing no more than 20 non-hydrogen atoms, the program is able to complete the computation in a reasonable amount of time (mostly less 10 minutes).
-Some computation time and number of results are listed for reference (tested with CPU [i7-8700B](https://ark.intel.com/content/www/us/en/ark/products/134905/intel-core-i7-8700b-processor-12m-cache-up-to-4-60-ghz.html)).
+Some computation time and number of results are listed for reference (tested with CPU [i7-8700B](https://ark.intel.com/content/www/us/en/ark/products/134905/intel-core-i7-8700b-processor-12m-cache-up-to-4-60-ghz.html), with commit [f81634f](https://github.com/jerry0317/JYMoleculeTool-Swift/commit/f81634f)).

 |Molecule|Non-H Atoms|Results|Computation Time (s)|
 |---|---|---|---|